igorwaw/advent16/README.md

 ![Python](https://img.shields.io/badge/python-%3E%3D3.7-blue)

-Task 1 requires Python 3.7 or higher because I used dataclass.
+Task 1 requires Python 3.7 or higher because I used a dataclass.
+Task 7 requires Python 3.8 because of walrus operator.
 All other programs should work with older versions of Python3 as well.

-Extra Python libraries: none now
+Extra Python libraries: Numpy for day 8

 ## AI powered